-Welcome to a supermarket entirely run by consumers, filled with self-organized food.
-There’s no middle man here: we pay each other directly.
-But money is not enough to buy!
-In this shop, to be able to take, we need to give something back, be it food, time or packaging.
+to a supermarket entirely run by consumers, filled with self-organized food.
+There’s no middle man here: we supply and pay each other directly.
+The shop does not apply any surcharge on the goods, but asks that whenever we take, we need to give something back, be it food, time or packaging.

-Hyperburgers started as the graduation thesis and project of Francesca Tambussi, developed during the two years of Social Design master at Design Academy Eindhoven and presented in June 2021.
+Left: Hyperburgers started as the graduation thesis and project of Francesca Tambussi for the Social Design master at Design Academy Eindhoven.
 Photography by Femke Reijerman.

-In this utopian store, the consumers are the ones who put the food on the shelf, via different scenarios: it can be leftovers, self-grown, self-made, or even self-imported products.
+In this store, the citizens-consumers are the ones who put the products on the shelf, via different scenarios: they can be self-grown, self-made, self-supplied, self-salvaged and self-repackaged.

 Maybe you’re leaving town and your fridge is full of leftovers or you know a bakery who throws away fresh bread every day.
 Maybe you grow your own herbs or know a permaculture garden outside town.
 Maybe you knead and bake your stress away every week.
 Perhaps you're the master of vegan mayo or the queen of babaganoush.
 Maybe you are in a foragers club, a dope fermenter, a wise seed collector.
 Or maybe you know a small producer back home who produces affordable and premium extravirgin olive oil.
-Maybe you're not really into food, but a lot into eating.
+Maybe you're not into good food, but a lot into good eating.
+Maybe you collect a lot of jars, keep your wine corks, wash your yoghurt baskets, fold your paper veggie bags.
+You can bring those too, and we can wash and reuse them.

 Money